sn248/sundialr/cran-comments.md

 There were no ERRORs or WARNINGs or NOTEs.

 ## Downstream dependencies
-There are currently one downstream dependency for this package (CausalKinetiX) which breaks as there due to the way differential equations are now defined.
-I have informed the maintainer of the upcoming changes about a month back, they have agreed to change their code once the newer version of `sundialr` is released.
+There are currently one downstream dependency for this package (CausalKinetiX) which should be unaffected.